-As more and more companies establish ambitious carbon reduction and net-zero goals, it is important that these goals be established using science-based analysis and targets.
-Companies that establish carbon-reduction goals not based on detailed analysis run the risk of setting unrealistic targets and could be more susceptible to accusations of greenwashing.
+As more and more companies establish ambitious carbon reduction and net-zero goals, these goals must be established using science-based analysis and targets for carbon accounting.
+Companies that define carbon-reduction goals not based on detailed analysis run the risk of setting unrealistic targets and could be more susceptible to accusations of greenwashing.

-The Greenhouse Gas Protocol’s Carbon Accounting Framework, based on standards put forth by World Resources Institute and the Business Council for Sustainable Development, is widely used and considered a best practice for carbon accounting.
-The framework and accompanying standards extend beyond carbon dioxide and include other greenhouse gas emissions (GHGs) like methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride and nitrogen trifluoride.
-Companies then translate these other GHGs into carbon equivalents or CO2e, based on their global warming potential (or GWP), to allow for reporting in a common unit.
+The Greenhouse Gas Protocol’s Carbon Accounting Framework, based on standards by the World Resources Institute and the Business Council for Sustainable Development, is widely used and considered a best practice for carbon accounting.
+However, the framework and accompanying standards extend beyond carbon dioxide and include other greenhouse gas emissions (GHGs) like methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride, nitrogen trifluoride.
+Companies then translate these other GHGs into carbon equivalents, or CO2, based on their global warming potential (or GWP) to allow for reporting in a common unit.
 For simplicity, we will refer to all GHGs as carbon emissions.

 The Greenhouse Gas Protocol classifies an organization’s carbon emissions into three scopes:

-Scope 1: Direct emissions from sources owned or controlled by the company – typically emissions from manufacturing, on-site power generation from fossil fuels (e.g., diesel generator, natural-gas-fired boiler, etc.), production/manufacturing equipment, vehicles, etc.
+- Scope 1: Direct emissions from sources owned or controlled by the company – typically from manufacturing, on-site power generation from fossil fuels (e.g., diesel generator, natural-gas-fired boiler, etc.), production/manufacturing equipment, vehicles, etc.

-Scope 3: All other indirect emissions that occur in the company’s value chain.
+- Scope 3: All other indirect emissions that occur in the company’s value chain.
 The source of Scope 3 emissions varies significantly by industry.
-Some examples include business travel, third-party distribution of products, consumption of sold products (e.g., gasoline), employee commuting, disposal of sold products, company investments, etc. These emissions are often the most complex to identify and calculate as the majority are typically not under the direct control of the company (e.g., a textile manufacturer typically cannot control the fuel used in their third-party distribution vendors’ vehicles or aircraft).
-Some companies include a robust Scope 3 accounting, while others define Scope 3 in a more limited manner; either practice is acceptable as long as the company is transparent in its methodology.
+Some examples include business travel, third-party distribution of products, consumption of sold products (e.g., gasoline), employee commuting, disposal of sold products, company investments, etc. These emissions are often the most complex to identify and calculate as the majority are typically not controlled directly by the company (e.g., a textile manufacturer typically cannot control the fuel used in their third-party distribution vendors’ vehicles or aircraft).
+Some companies include a thorough Scope 3 accounting, while others define Scope 3 in a more limited manner; either practice is acceptable as long as the company is transparent in its methodology.

-Companies just getting started on decarbonization strategies will often focus on areas they can more easily control—Scope 1 and 2 emissions.
+Companies starting on decarbonization strategies will often focus on areas they can more easily control—Scope 1 and 2 emissions.
 That said, many stakeholders now expect a robust discussion and accounting of Scope 3 emissions.
-The Science Based Target Initiative, for example, requires companies to account for Scope 3 emissions if they are likely to account for 40 percent or more of total emissions.
+For example, the Science Based Target Initiative requires companies to account for Scope 3 emissions if they are likely to account for 40 percent or more of total emissions.

-Fully understanding the three scopes of emissions and how they apply to companies can be a challenge.
+Fully understanding the three scopes of emissions and how they apply to companies can be challenging.
 Therefore a simplified example of the sources of carbon emissions for a textile manufacturer has been developed to provide additional context.
 In this simplified example, the reporting company (shown in grey):

-Once a company makes the decision to focus on emissions reductions, they must begin a formal inventory.
-Regardless of industry, there are a few basic steps that a company can take to formally identify and quantify its emissions.
+Once a company decides to focus on reducing carbon emissions, it must begin a formal inventory.
+Regardless of industry, there are a few basic steps that a company can take to identify and quantify its emissions formally.

 Step 1: Identify Boundaries

-How a company accounts for its carbon emissions is dependent on company structure (i.e., standalone entity, part of a joint venture, partially/wholly owned subsidiary, etc.) and the extent to which it has operational or financial control over emissions sources (e.g., company fleet vehicles versus employee-owned vehicles).
+Carbon Accounting depends on company structure (i.e., standalone entity, part of a joint venture, partially/wholly owned subsidiary, etc.) and the extent to which it has operational or financial control over emissions sources (e.g., company fleet vehicles versus employee-owned vehicles).
 These two boundaries are referred to as organizational boundaries and operational boundaries, respectively, under the GHG Protocol.
-Though there are several acceptable methodologies to identify these boundaries, the end goal is to ensure that carbon emissions can be consistently attributed to the appropriate entity and categorized into the appropriate scope so as to avoid double or undercounting of emissions.
+Though there are several acceptable methodologies to identify these boundaries, the end goal is to ensure that carbon emissions can be consistently attributed to the appropriate entity and categorized into the proper scope to avoid double or undercounting emissions.

 Step 2: Identify Emission Sources and Scopes

 Once boundaries have been established, companies then identify emission sources and categorize them by scope.
-The level of effort required varies greatly based on the size of the company, the industry or industries in which it operates, and the extent of its upstream and downstream activities.
-Often, significant emissions are not under the direct control of the company, so additional effort is required to adequately identify indirect emissions associated with company operations and identify appropriate data sources.
+The level of effort required varies considerably based on the size of the company, the industry or industries in which it operates, and the extent of its upstream and downstream activities.
+In addition, significant emissions are often not under the company’s direct control, requiring more effort to adequately identify indirect emissions associated with company operations and identify appropriate data sources.

 Step 3: Quantify Emissions

-After identifying the sources of emissions, the process of quantifying emissions begins.
-Similar to the previous step, the level of effort varies based on the emissions scope and definition, company size, company structure, and data availability.
+After identifying the sources, the carbon accounting process to quantify emissions begins.
+Similar to the previous step, the level of effort varies based on the scope and definition of the emissions, company size, company structure, and data availability.
 To ensure accuracy, carbon accounting teams should identify and involve subject matter experts most familiar with each emission source (for example, using the case study above, the fleet manager of the textile factory should be consulted when trying to quantify emissions from company-owned vehicles).
 Companies should use primary data from their operations whenever possible and secondary (proxy data) if primary data is unavailable.
 For most companies, data will be imperfect, and assumptions will be required.
-A carbon inventory is nearly always calculated, rather than measured—what matters is transparency.
+A carbon inventory is nearly always calculated rather than measured—what matters is transparency.
 Any assumptions or gaps in data should be clearly articulated in a company’s publicly available disclosures.
-Once all emissions have been quantified, non-carbon GHGs are then typically translated into carbon equivalents.
+Once all emissions have been quantified, non-carbon GHGs are typically translated into carbon equivalents.

 Step 4: Incorporate Results into Operations and Strategy

-Once sources of emissions have been identified and properly quantified, companies use the results to establish or inform emissions-reductions goals (with an initial focus on high-impact and/or easy-to-address emissions sources).
+Once sources of emissions have been identified and adequately quantified, companies use the results to establish or inform emissions-reduction goals (with an initial focus on high-impact and/or easy-to-address emissions sources).
 One potential approach for a company seeking to reduce its emissions could include the following:

-As an example, if the textile factory in the case study finds that an aging HVAC unit is leaking refrigerant (a GHG with significantly greater GWP than carbon), it may choose to repair or replace the unit.
-Repairing the unit will eliminate the release of a harmful GHG, while replacing the unit would both eliminate the release of refrigerant and could also result in lower ongoing operating costs as new HVAC units are more efficient.
-After making this efficiency upgrade, the company many choose to explore and evaluate additional operational changes, their power sources, or offset mechanisms to further reduce their footprint or to achieve carbon neutrality.
+For example, if the textile factory in the case study finds that an aging HVAC unit is leaking refrigerant (a GHG with significantly greater GWP than carbon), it may choose to repair or replace the unit.
+Repairing the unit will eliminate the release of a harmful GHG, while replacing the unit would stop the release of refrigerant and result in lower ongoing operating costs as new HVAC units increase efficiency.
+After this efficiency upgrade, the company may explore and evaluate additional operational changes, their power sources, or offset mechanisms to further reduce their footprint or achieve carbon neutrality.

-Both the carbon inventory and resulting strategic decisions should be reported externally through a formal sustainability report or through other channels in order to communicate company performance and priorities to stakeholders.
+The carbon inventory and resulting strategic decisions should be reported externally through a formal sustainability report or through other channels to communicate company performance and priorities to stakeholders.

 Prior to setting carbon-reduction targets, companies must first fully understand the sources of emissions associated with their operations.
-This preparation will provide companies with data to inform the target setting process that can be leveraged when establishing a broader strategy to reducing emissions.
+This preparation will provide companies with data to inform the target-setting process that can be leveraged when establishing a broader strategy to reduce emissions.

-ScottMadden has experience helping clients from a variety of industries establish carbon accounting processes, develop formal emissions-reduction targets, and integrate these goals into broader corporate strategy and operations.
-Reach out to ScottMadden for support with your carbon accounting journey today.
+Our consultants are experienced in helping clients from a variety of industries establish carbon accounting processes, develop formal emissions-reduction targets, and integrate these goals into broader corporate strategy and operations.
+Reach out to ScottMadden Consulting for support with your carbon accounting journey today.